mildsunrise/guifi-earth/README.md

   - GML export of the "World" zone, of the links: http://guifi.net/guifi/gml/3671/links

+> As of `v0.2.0`, you can dump individual zones other than World, allowing
+> you to quickly see your zone's changes with a partial KML.
+Just make
+> sure **the CNML and the GML are of the same zone**!

 Now you can parse those two files into an efficient MSGPack archive:

 ```bash